CarnegieHall/quality-control/tech-notes/tech-notes.md

 To find the total number of TIF files in a TARGETDIR (the result of this will be +1 the actual number of files):

   In the TARGETDIR, `ls -l dir/*/*.tif | wc -l`

+### LIST FILES WITH PATHS FROM ALL SUB DIRECTORIES
+**WHY**: To prep for the quality control process, we need a plain text list of all filenames for a given batch.
+Lifted from this example of how to [List All Files Recursively with Full Directory Paths Shown](http://osxdaily.com/2013/01/29/list-all-files-subdirectory-contents-recursively/), do the following to get all paths:

+` cd TARGET DIR`

+` find . -type f > ~/OUTPUTDIR/output.txt`

+Then you can open this list in Excel, delimit by "/" and isolate folders and/or filenames as needed.

 ### OUTPUT DIRECTORY TREE
 **WHY**: There are instances where creating and validating a disk image are out of scope, and instead we need to copy material, e.g. from a source hard drive or networked drive, to a back up destination.
 For complex folder hierarchies, it is helpful to have two plain-text directory tree outputs to compare to help identify inconsistencies on a large scale.
 With these files, we use many comparison strategies, including [Diff Checker](https://www.diffchecker.com).